Los Picaos de San Vicente de la Sonsierra: History

-On March 20, 1799 attempted unsuccessfully to abolish this tradition as it was taking place privately.
+On March 20, 1799, attempted unsuccessfully to abolish this tradition as it was taking place privately.

 The clergy of Spain had great reverence, to receive indulgences.

 In 1998 it received the rank of Regional Tourist Interest.
 In January 2004 began the process of obtaining the status of National Tourist Interest, was achieved in February 2005.

 Cofradía de la Santa Vera Cruz de San Vicente

 The organization of the events associated with this tradition, are managed from its inception by the Cofradía de la Santa Vera Cruz.
 No one knows the exact date of foundation.
-On June 19, 1551 were presented their statutes, which was filed the tradition that existed until then.
+On June 19, 1551, were presented their statutes, which was filed the tradition that existed until then.

 Its headquarters is located in the Hermitage of San Juan de la Cerca.

 Disciplinantes

-Volunteers who wish to undergo this penance, they must meet the requirements of being adult, man, and that a priest has to stating that they are Christian and its good faith.
+Volunteers who wish to undergo this penance, they must meet the requirements of being adult, male], and that a priest has to stating that they are Christian and its good faith.

-The brotherhood (cofradía) assigns each disciplining a brother, for help and accompany it during the penance.
+The brotherhood (cofradía) assigns each disciplinary a brother, for help and accompany them during the penance.